hoffstadt/DearPyGui/docs/source/documentation/menus.rst

 Menu Bar:
     Attached to a specified window

-Other than being attached to different parents they both act like menu bars
+Other than being attached to different parents they both act the same.

-The menu bar item consists of the following components
+A typical menu bar consists of the following components:

 Menu Bar:
     The main menu ribbon.
-Used to contain items.
+Used to contain menus.
 Menu:
-    Popup menus that are used to contain items in a collapsable fashion.
+    Popup windows that are used to contain items in a collapsable fashion.
 Menu Item:
-    Items that can run callbacks and display a checkmark to reflect a state. (like active or in use)
+    Items that can run callbacks and display a checkmark.

 Usage
 -----